-The Preliminary course will commence in Term1 of Year 11 and conclude at the end of Term 3 of Year 11.
-High School Certificate courses will commence in Term 4 of Year 11 and conclude with the HSC examinations in Term 4 of Year 12.
+The Preliminary course will commence in Term 1 of Year 11 and conclude at the end of week 3, Term 4 of Year 11.
+Higher School Certificate courses will commence in week 4 of Term 4 of Year 11 and conclude with the HSC examinations in Term 4 of Year 12.